 Helen BrownA good business plan does not start with the deal.
 It starts with the relationship.

-The Australian way of doing business is often described as straightforward and efficient
+The Australian way of doing business is seen as straightforward and efficient.
+Not realising the downsides of that approach can stifle an opportunity.

 Indonesia is tipped to become the world’s fourth largest economy by 2050